swiftlang/swift/docs/proposals/archive/ProgramStructureAndCompilationModel.rst

 references are resolved.

-Because we have the version number as well as the full interface to the component available in a consumable format is that we can build a SDK generation tool.
+Because we have the version number as well as the full interface to the component available in a consumable format is that we can build an SDK generation tool.
 This tool would take manifest files for a set of releases (e.g. iOS 4.0, 4.0.1, 4.0.2, 4.1, 4.1.1, 4.2) and build a single SDK manifest which would have a mapping from symbol+type -> version list that indicates what the versions a